cockroachdb/docs/src/current/v24.1/migration-overview.md

 To prioritize consistency and minimize downtime:

-1. Set up the [CockroachDB Live Migration Service (MOLT LMS)]({% link {{ page.version.version }}/live-migration-service.md %}) to serve as a proxy for application traffic between your source database and CockroachDB.
+1. Set up the [CockroachDB Live Migration Service (MOLT LMS)]({% link {{ page.version.version }}/live-migration-service.md %}) to proxy for application traffic between your source database and CockroachDB.
 Do **not** shadow the application traffic.
 1. Use [MOLT Fetch]({% link {{ page.version.version }}/molt-fetch.md %}) to move the source data to CockroachDB.
 Use the tool to **replicate ongoing changes** after performing the initial load of data into CockroachDB.
 1. As the data is migrating, you can use [MOLT Verify]({% link {{ page.version.version }}/molt-verify.md %}) to validate the consistency of the data between the source database and CockroachDB.
-1. Once nearly all data from your source database has been moved to CockroachDB (for example, with a <1 second delay or <1000 rows), use MOLT LMS to begin a [*consistent cutover*]({% link {{ page.version.version }}/live-migration-service.md %}#consistent-cutover) and stop application traffic to your source database. **This begins downtime.**
+1. After nearly all data from your source database has been moved to CockroachDB (for example, with a <1 second delay or <1000 rows), use MOLT LMS to begin a [*consistent cutover*]({% link {{ page.version.version }}/live-migration-service.md %}#consistent-cutover) and stop application traffic to your source database. **This begins downtime.**
 1. Wait for replication to CockroachDB to complete.
 1. Use MOLT LMS to commit the [consistent cutover]({% link {{ page.version.version }}/live-migration-service.md %}#consistent-cutover).
 This resumes application traffic, now to CockroachDB.

 To achieve zero downtime with inconsistency:

-1. Set up the [CockroachDB Live Migration Service (MOLT LMS)]({% link {{ page.version.version }}/live-migration-service.md %}) to serve as a proxy for application traffic between your source database and CockroachDB.
+1. Set up the [CockroachDB Live Migration Service (MOLT LMS)]({% link {{ page.version.version }}/live-migration-service.md %}) to proxy for application traffic between your source database and CockroachDB.
 Use a [shadowing mode]({% link {{ page.version.version }}/live-migration-service.md %}#shadowing-modes) to run application queries simultaneously on your source database and CockroachDB.
 1. Use [MOLT Fetch]({% link {{ page.version.version }}/molt-fetch.md %}) to move the source data to CockroachDB.
 Use the tool to **replicate ongoing changes** after performing the initial load of data into CockroachDB.
 1. As the data is migrating, you can use [MOLT Verify]({% link {{ page.version.version }}/molt-verify.md %}) to validate the consistency of the data between the source database and CockroachDB.
-1. Once nearly all data from your source database has been moved to CockroachDB (for example, with a <1 second delay or <1000 rows), perform an [*immediate cutover*](#cutover-strategy) by pointing application traffic to CockroachDB.
+1. After nearly all data from your source database has been moved to CockroachDB (for example, with a <1 second delay or <1000 rows), perform an [*immediate cutover*](#cutover-strategy) by pointing application traffic to CockroachDB.
 1. Manually reconcile any inconsistencies caused by writes that were not replicated during the cutover.
 1. Close the connection to the source database when you are ready to finish the migration.